kbose28/FarmSelect/README.md

 Functions
 ---------

-There are two functions available.
+There are four functions available.

--   `farm.select`: The main function farm.test which carries out the entire model testing procedure.
+-   `farm.select`: The main function which carries out the entire model testing procedure.
 -   `farm.adjust`: Adjusts the data for latent fators.
 -   `farm.mean`: Multivariate mean estimation with Huber's loss.
 -   `farm.cov`: Multivariate covariance estimation with Huber's loss.